zkPHIRE: A Programmable Accelerator for ZKPs over HIgh-degRee, Expressive Gates: zkPHIRE Architecture

 ZKP protocols often exhibit significant sparsity: enable MLEs ($q_i$) are mostly binary, while constant and witness MLEs ($q_c$, $w_i$) are typically 90\% sparse~\cite{szkp, pipezk, zkspeed2025}. zkPHIRE extends the SumCheck unit to exploit this sparsity for improved efficiency.

 zkSpeed opts to use large on-chip scratchpads to store these MLEs, because they are reused throughout steps of the HyperPlonk protocol.
 However, as the problem size scales, the area consumed by the scratchpad grows, with 10s of MBs dedicated to address translation buffers alone, and a total on-chip storage of nearly 300 MB.
 Furthermore, the MLEs are only useful for round 1 of SumChecks.
 For subsequent rounds, the MLEs are updated and written to off-chip memory, so the global scratchpad is idle for roughly 50\% of the SumCheck runtime. zkPHIRE opts to use smaller scratchpad buffers to store tiles of each MLE.
-While this results in more accesses to off-chip memory and we incur more fill/drain latency penalties, it allows for more area to be dedicated core computation structures within SumCheck and other accelerator modules.
-The improved speedups offset the latency hits incurred by eliminating large scratchpads.
-To eliminate address translation overheads, zkPHIRE fetches lightweight \textit{per-tile offset buffers} for witness MLEs.
-The SumCheck controller decodes 255-bit elements using these offsets, while binary MLEs are stored directly without translation.
-This scheme incurs minimal bandwidth overhead while enabling more compact storage.
+While this results in more access to off-chip memory and incurs more fill/drain latency penalties, it allows for more area to be dedicated to core computational structures.
+The improved speedups offset the latency hits incurred by using smaller scratchpads.

+zkSpeed's scratchpads compress MLEs but require address translation units to decode when MLE entries are sparse or dense. zkPHIRE eliminates the address translation overhead by fetching \textit{per-tile offset buffers} for witness MLEs.
+For a tile of data fetched from off-chip, the SumCheck controller uses the offset buffer to determine where 255-bit elements begin in the bitstream; all other bits are interpreted as $0/1$ MLE entries and written into the corresponding addresses in the scratchpads.
+The enable MLEs are stored as-is without using address translation.
+These optimizations incur minimal bandwidth costs while enabling more compact storage.